 P/E Ratio and How to Use It to Make Smart Investments

-It is possible to invest based on the P/E of an individual stock, but most people look at an overall P/E ratio for the market.
-Many people say the stock market is overvalued when the P/E ratio of the market is above average.
-You may wonder what qualifies as average for the market, and here are a few historical high and low points in the market that will give you some insight into normal, abnormal, and average P/E ratios.
+You can invest based on the P/E of an individual stock, but many people look at the overall P/E for the market.
+One interpretation is that the stock market is overvalued when the P/E ratio is above average.
+So what qualifies as average for the market?
+Here are a few historical high and low points to provide some perspective.

 The important thing to remember is that there is not a set rule you can apply.
 You must factor in what is going on in the world.
-For example, if the economy is in trouble, corporate earnings can be worse than expected.
+For example, if the economy is in trouble or there is a global health crisis, corporate earnings can be worse than expected.
 This lowers investor expectations, and stock prices will go down.
 Even if the market seems fairly valued at a P/E ratio of 14, bad times could cause the market returns to continue on a downward spiral with the P/E ratio going much lower.

-On the other hand, during booming economies, corporate earnings can continue to rise, and stock prices can continue to rise for many years in a row.
+On the other hand, during booming economies, corporate earnings can continue to rise, and stock prices can increase for many years in a row.
 A P/E ratio of 16, or even 20, does not automatically mean the market is overpriced.
-In the early ’90s, many thought the market was overvalued based on P/E ratios, and thus they missed years of great returns from 1994 to 1999.
+In the early ’90s, many who thought the market was overvalued based on P/E ratios missed the great returns of 1994 to 1999.

 Sector P/E Ratios

-Investors don't just look at the P/E of just the market.
-They sometimes look at individual sectors and even individual stocks.
+Beyond looking at the P/E of the overall market, investors look at the P/E of industry sectors and individual stocks.
 Each sector has its own "normal" P/E. One would expect the P/E of technology stocks to be higher than industrial stocks, for example, because investors are willing to pay for the larger upside that many technology stocks have to offer.

 Lessons to Learn from Past P/E Bubbles

 No sizable company can continuously increase their earnings fast enough to justify that level of investment.
-The lesson wasn’t learned, however, and the situation repeated itself in the late ’90s with tech stocks.
-P/E ratios of the tech favorites routinely exceeded 100.
+The lesson wasn’t learned, however, and the situation repeated itself in the late 1990s with tech stocks.
+P/E ratios of the tech favorites soared.
 Some companies had no profits, yet, commanded higher ratios compared to more conservatively run companies.

 The lesson to be learned is that abnormally high P/E ratios, combined with exuberant headlines, can be a signal that the market is overheated and equity exposure should be reduced.
-Abnormally low P/E ratios, combined with pessimistic headlines, can be a signal that equity prices could be "on sale."
+Abnormally low P/E ratios, combined with pessimistic headlines, can be a signal that equity prices are "on sale."